We will reply to your message within an hour.

 Remind workers to use lockout devices and procedures to prevent unexpected machine startups during maintenance and repair work.

-Sign and date these tags and then seal the laminating flap to protect the text from smudging and wear.
+Sign and date these tags, then seal the laminating flap over your text to protect it from smudging and wear.

 Designed for use in the food industry, these tags remind workers to use lockout devices and procedures to prevent unexpected machine startups during maintenance and repair work while reducing the risk of contaminating the food.